diegosmorf/AmberEggApi/README.md

 you can access this API via browser: http://localhost:5200/swagger

 ## 0 - Core
-Api.Common.Cqrs.Core is a basic set of interfaces for building a command and event driven CQRS application.
+Api.Common.CQRS.Core is a basic set of interfaces for building a command and event driven CQRS application.

 - Commands are created and dispatched by the application,
 - They are received by command handlers which apply behaviors on the domain model